Cultural Districts

 Cities and towns should assess their readiness to establish a Cultural District.

-- Assess the inventory and location of cultural assets in the municipality.
+• Assess the inventory and location of the cultural assets in the municipality.

-- Submit a letter of intent to establish a Cultural District to the Cultural Coalition (eastern CT towns/cities) or your Designated Regional Service Organization (DRSO).
+• Submit a letter of intent to consider establishing a Cultural District to your DRSO/the Cultural Coalition for Eastern CT towns/cities.

 Contact